-Canon 200D versus Sony RX100 V
+Canon 200D vs Sony RX100 V

-The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony RX100 V. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (48 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the RX100 V are weather-sealed.